 This versatility of pressure sensors which makes it a staple across automation industries is derived primarily from a single fact: its ability to act as a transducer.
 Transducers are devices which can convert one form of energy to another and pressure sensors are the best in this class.
 Their ability to convert mechanical or thermal energy into electrical signals at low cost with high reliability and efficiency makes them a crucial component of control systems.

-There are many types of pressure sensors employing many different type of technologies and principles.
-For example a manometer senses pressure and expresses them as a function of water/mercury level while a piezoelectric pressure sensor measures changes in pressure and expresses them as electrical signal.
+Normally pressure sensor suppliers will have many types of pressure sensors employing many different types of technologies and principles.
+For example, a manometer senses pressure and expresses them as a function of water/mercury level while a piezoelectric pressure sensor measures changes in pressure and expresses them as electrical signal.
 The former is preferred in systems which use high pressure such as hydraulic system while the latter is used to measure changes in pressure in tiny intervals such as in a gas turbine.

 Types of Pressure

-Before we move to discussing types of pressure sensors however, we must first discuss the different types of pressure.
-While the pressure itself does not vary in a system for the purpose of practice and calculation pressure is divide into 4 different types as absolute pressure, Gauge pressure, Differential pressure and sealed pressure.
+Before we move to discuss types of pressure sensors however, we must first discuss the different types of pressure.
+While the pressure itself does not vary in a system for the purpose of practice and calculation pressure is divided into 4 different types as absolute pressure, Gauge pressure, Differential pressure and sealed pressure.

 Absolute pressure is the actual pressure experienced by a body in space.
 As such it is calculated as the force experienced by the body per unit area.
 Absolute pressure is measured with respect to pressure experienced by the same body in vacuum.
 In practice, calculating absolute pressure of any element can be a tricky process as al bodies are under the influence of pressure exerted on them by the atmosphere.